-The Administrative Rules Coordinator & Legal Trainer is responsible for administrative rulemaking for the Department, for coordinating departmental planning efforts, for coordinating training on legal issues for personnel within the Department, and for addressing privacy, civil rights and civil liberties concerns in the Department.
-In FY 2015, with approval from respective boards, amendments were adopted to the Electrical and Building Codes to make it easier for veterans to become licensed electricians and students who complete community college courses to become journeymen.
+The Administrative Rules Coordinator & Legal Trainer is responsible for administrative rulemaking for the Department, for assisting the Commissioner and the various divisions on legal issues that affect them and coordinating the responses with the Iowa Attorney General's office, for coordinating training on legal issues for personnel within the Department, and for addressing privacy, civil rights and civil liberties concerns in the Department.
+In FY 20156, with approval from respective boards, amendments were adopted to the Electrical and Building Codes to make it easier for veterans to become licensed electricians and students who complete community college courses to become journeymen.
 Both adoptions to the codes will help create jobs for the state of Iowa.
-Special training programs focused on human trafficking were presented to law enforcement, prosecutors and others.
+Rules were also adopted to implement HF 447, to create a wireless provider database for use by law enforcement to locate persons in an emergency.
+Special training programs focused on human trafficking, legal ethics, and updates to search and seizure law were presented to law enforcement, prosecutors and others.